ljansen-iee/pypsa-rsa-sec/docs/tutorials.rst

 How to customise PyPSA-ZA?
 =============================

-Model setup: model_file.xlsx
+Model setup: config/model_file.xlsx
 ----------------------------

-The ``model_file.xlsx`` contains databases of existing conventional and renewable power stations owned by Eskom or by IPP's.
+The ``config/model_file.xlsx`` contains databases of existing conventional and renewable power stations owned by Eskom or by IPP's.

 - existing Eskom stations
     - scenario